joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6523800/2025/07/29/notre-dame-usc-football-series-pete-bevacqua/

 **Katy Perry and Justin Trudeau Get a Table for 2, Inviting a Serving of Speculation**\
-`The former Canadian prime minister had dinner on Monday night with the newly-single American pop star in Montreal, spurring intrigue over how they ended up meeting.`\
+`The former Canadian prime minister had dinner on Monday night with the newly single American pop star in Montreal, spurring intrigue over how they ended up meeting.`\
 https://nytimes.com/2025/07/29/world/canada/katy-perry-justin-trudeau-dinner.html

 **Trinity Rodman details the pain that kept her out of action as return nears**\